A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Vitamins and minerals are essential nutrients that the body needs in small amounts to function properly.
-They are involved in a wide range of metabolic processes, including energy production, growth, and development.
+Vitamins and minerals are essential micronutrients that the body requires in small amounts for proper functioning.
+They are crucial for a wide array of metabolic processes, including energy production, growth, and development.
+Deficiencies can lead to various health problems.

 Basic Concepts

-• Vitamins are organic compounds that cannot be synthesized by the body and must be obtained from food.
+• Vitamins: Organic compounds that cannot be synthesized by the body in sufficient quantities and must be obtained through diet.

 Equipment and Techniques

-• Spectrophotometers can be used to measure the concentration of vitamins and minerals in biological samples.
+• Spectrophotometry: Used to quantify the concentration of vitamins and minerals in biological samples.

-• Chromatography can be used to separate and identify different vitamins and minerals.
+• Chromatography: Employed to separate and identify individual vitamins and minerals within complex mixtures.

-• Mass spectrometry can be used to determine the molecular weight and structure of vitamins and minerals.
+• Mass Spectrometry: Determines the molecular weight and structure of vitamins and minerals for precise identification and analysis.

 Types of Experiments

-• In vitro experiments are performed in a laboratory setting using isolated cells or tissues.
+• In vitro experiments: Conducted in a controlled laboratory setting using isolated cells, tissues, or enzymes.

 Data Analysis

-• Analysis of variance can be used to compare the effects of different treatments.
+• Analysis of variance (ANOVA): Compares the means of multiple groups to assess the effects of different treatments or interventions.

 Applications